Cinnamon Spice - As Tasty As It Is Healthy

 In Sweden where I come from it is widely used in baking and desserts (see Swedish Apple Cake).

-I love to add cinnamon to porridge and Bircher muesli – as well as to a lot of Indian-style dishes that I often cook.
+I always add cinnamon to porridge and Bircher muesli – as well as to a lot of Indian-style dishes that I often cook.

 Cinnamon is a rich source of several healthy minerals – manganese, iron and calcium – as well as dietary fibre.